hansreier/techreier/eDrops/src/main/resources/static/markdown/about/maintainable.md

 - Select a technology stack that is well known for a lot of developers.
 - Check licencing and maintenance of development tools and libraries.
 - Split into maintainable code bases in centralized repo.
+- Focus on consistent interfaces between systems.
+  - Contract first is not always the best option, it can be too rigid.
+  - Collaboration between teams is super important.
 - Use Microservices, but sometimes it can be required with a common database.
 - A product focused agile team maintaining the system(s).
   - Continuous development and maintenance of the system(s).